 Whether it’s giving wrong directions or causing someone a great deal of hurt, the narcissist will not take accountability for their part in the negative outcome of anything.

-Remember, narcs are loyal to no one but themselves.
+Remember, narcissistic friends are loyal to no one but themselves.
 If they need to throw you or anyone else under the bus to save themselves, they’ll do it with a smile.

 They Can Dish It, But Can’t Take It

 As we’ve just covered, narcissists love to trash, invalidate and gaslight others.
-In fact, they can be absolutely awful!
+They can be absolutely awful!
 They’re total mean girls (or guys).

-Yet, the minute any insult or criticism comes their way, they will snap into someone completely unhinged.
-They can be rageful or will stonewall (walk out as though you don’t even exist).
+Yet, the minute any insult or criticism comes their way, they will transform into someone completely unhinged.
+They can be rageful or will stonewall the perpetrator (walk out as though you don’t even exist).
 They may seek revenge and go on a smear campaign to punish the person who criticised them.

 You’ll Hear the Same Stories on Repeat

-Since narcissists think they’re superhuman and supremely superior.
-To continue to buoy up that false image of themselves they’ll have filed away every little thing they’ve achieved or done for someone else along the way (whether true, embellished or completely fictional).
+As a way of continuously painting that false image of themselves to others, they’ll have filed away every little thing they’ve ever achieved or done for someone else (whether true, embellished or completely fictional).

-They’ll use any opportunity they can to keep regurgitating these glory stories to make themselves look good, but it won’t take long for you to realise it’s the same five stories on repeat.
+They’ll use any opportunity they can to keep regurgitating their glory stories to make themselves look good, but it won’t take long for you to realise it’s the same five stories on repeat.

 Narcs will also repeat any stories that put them in the position of being the ‘poor victim,’ if that helps to manipulate their agenda.